 By now, most grown-ups know that getting a job as a video game tester doesn’t mean you sit around and play games.
 But it’s still a great way to break into the game industry.
-In fact, I’m the poster boy for starting as a tester: I began my career in QA, went on to become a designer and an engineer, and then eventually a director in charge of multiple departments.
-(I did go to school to learn programming, but only after I’d started my QA job.)
+In fact, I’m the poster boy for starting as a tester.
+I began my career in quality assurance (another name for testing, or QA).
+Later I went on to become a designer and an engineer, and eventually a director in charge of multiple departments.
+I did go to school to learn programming, but only after I’d started my QA job.

 After you’ve done your research on what a video game tester actually does, you may wonder about a more practical matter: What is an average video game tester salary?